 What is Music Mind Games?

 This website debuted in 2016 to offer teacher and parent memberships to serve as Michiko's "third book" with unlimited space, instant updates, colored photos and instructional videos.
-Music Mind Games, LLC is founded and owned by Michiko and she is the graphic artist and creator of the materials.
+Music Mind Games, LLC was founded in 2005 and is owned by Michiko.
+She is the graphic artist and creator of all the materials.